The most popular Mexican food: 35 authentic dishes

 Marquesitas

-The marquesitas are originally from the Yucatan peninsula.
-These delicious desserts are long fried hollow rolls of the dough that is used to make ice cream cones.
-In its origins, it was stuffed only with Holland cheese, but today we have them with Nutella, peanut butter, and jams.
+The marques itas are originally from the Yucatan peninsula.
+These delicious desserts are long fried hollow rolls of dough used to make ice cream cones.
+In their origins, they were stuffed only with Holland cheese, but today, we have them with Nutella, peanut butter, and jams.

 marquesitas